CelineCherry/CelineCherry/README.md

 - 👋 Hi, I’m @CelineCherry
 - 👀 I’m interested in programming and art.
-- 🌱 I’m currently learning java and how to draw figures.
+- 🌱 I’m currently learning java and learning how to draw figures.